Aprimo

-Aprimo (/æ,primo/) is a United States-based company that develops and sells marketing automation software and digital asset management (DAM) technology for marketing and customer experience departments in enterprise organizations.
+Aprimo (/æ,primo/) is a United States–based company that develops and sells marketing automation software and digital asset management (DAM) technology for marketing and customer experience departments in enterprise organizations.
 Its software is designed to help manage the behind-the-scenes activities involved in marketing.

 History

-Early History
+Early history

 Aprimo was founded in Indianapolis in 1998 by former executives of Software Artistry, which had recently been purchased by IBM.
-There are suggestions it was the first supplier of Marketing resource management (MRM) software, it is certainly the case that it was one of the earliest providers.
+There are suggestions that it was the first supplier of Marketing resource management (MRM) software, it is certainly the case that it was one of the earliest providers.
 In 2004, it made its first acquisition, buying British software developer Then.
 The following year, 2005, saw Aprimo acquire the EMS business of DoubleClick together with about 70 customers before the remainder of that organisation went to Hellman & Friedman.
 By 2007, Aprimo had about 250 employees and its clients included Bank of America, Nestlé, Warner Bros., and Toyota.